 Cheyneygates, Westminster Abbey, Elizabeth Woodville’s Pied-à-terre

 A tantalising glimpse of an ancient passage leading to Abbot’s Court and the steps leading up to Jerico Parlour.
-The Abbots House and Cheyneygates, later known as The Deanery, was situated to the right of the steps.
+The Abbots House, known in the 15th century as Cheyneygates, later known as The Deanery, was situated to the right of the steps.
 Photo Dr John Crook Country Life Picture Library.
-This updated post was written with the help and inputContinue reading “Cheyneygates, Westminster Abbey, Elizabeth Woodville’s Pied-à-terre”
+It’s known well how thatContinue reading “Cheyneygates, Westminster Abbey, Elizabeth Woodville’s Pied-à-terre”